-Server-side ad serving is a method of serving ads that doesn’t rely on the on-page ad requests sent from a web browsing client.
+SSAI (server-side ad insertion) is a method of serving ads that doesn’t rely on the on-page ad requests sent from a web browsing client.

 Instead, ad requests are sent to and processed by a backend ad server which operates separately from the web browser, allowing any selected ad to be delivered in its entirety to the webpage as it loads.

-While this technique isn’t used for programmatic ads (due to the necessity of communication between the web browser and programmatic platforms like DSPs), it does allow publishers to serve their direct sold ads in an unobtrusive native ad format.
+While this technique isn’t used for programmatic ads (due to the necessity of communication between the web browser and programmatic platforms like DSPs - a similar but different technique referred to as "S2S" or "server-to-server header bidding" is used for serving programmatic ads instead), it does allow publishers to serve their direct sold ads in an unobtrusive native ad format.

 To accomplish server-side ad serving, a publisher’s proprietary web domain or app simply needs to issue an API call to an ad serving partner in order to select and return an appropriate ad creative for an available native ad unit.

 If you’re interested in configuring a server-side advertising solution, including the ability to serve ads with custom domain names to bypass filter lists, we encourage you to contact the AdButler team to find out more.

 You can also scope out a preview of what AdButler’s server-side requests are capable of for yourself here (if you’re not that technical, our team can help decipher what everything means!).

 There isn’t a whole lot to say about this approach, but it’s worth mentioning.

 In some cases, especially for medium to large publishers, paying the “ransom fee” to get whitelisted in programs like the Acceptable Ads program by Adblock Plus is worthwhile, and can outweigh the cost of admission.